eriLaunches/BookTriever/README.md

 ### 📝 Developer's message

-As part of the Amex coding challenge, I had a lot of fun building BookTriever.
+I had a lot of fun building BookTriever.
 The challenge offered me great learning moments, provided me with more practice on the front-end tech stack that I adore, and allowed me to think more about scalability and keeping code dry and modular.
 At the bottom of this README, I have included a section on future improvements/add-ons for this app.
 Thank you for this fun and challenging assignment and for your consideration of my candidacy!

 ### 🛠️ Main Technologies Used